-The assessed work for each course unit is subject to a first and second-marking system undertaken by two internal examiners.
-The two internal examiners discuss the work further and reach agreement on the marks to be awarded.
-If the first and second markers fail to reach agreement on the mark, then a third internal marker is normally called upon to mediate.
-This will normally be a senior member of academic staff.
+The assessed work for each course unit is subject to first marking by an Internal Examiner and moderation by an Internal Moderator.
 Course unit assessments are then submitted to the External Examiners for moderation.
 All marks are provisional until the June Exam Board as scripts may be re-graded or scaled upon recommendation by the External Examiners at the Board of Examiners' Meeting.